 Here are a few great options:

-– Laptops and portable DVD players (charge them ahead of time)
+- – Laptops and ipad or Fire Tablets (charge them ahead of time)

 Though it might seem like fun, it can be very dangerous to go outside during a blizzard.

 With high winds, low temperatures, and white-out conditions, the danger is everywhere outside.
 To keep your family safe, make sure everyone stays inside until the worst of the storm passes.

 I Love Those J-I-N-G-L-E, Bells... | Eat Picks

 Thursday 3rd of December 2020

 […] How to Prepare for Winter Storm- The Ultimate Guide! […]

 10+ Best Gift Ideas for Winter Hiking Gear | Eat Picks

 […] out into nature, fills your lungs with fresh air and offers postcard-like views.
 As long as you are prepared for the weather and have the proper gear, you will enjoy hiking fun all winter […]